Our commitment to the protection of your personal information

 Using government identifiers

-If we collect government identifiers, such as your tax file number, we will not use or disclose this information other than required by law.
-We will never use a government identifier in order to identify you.
+If we collect government identifiers, such as your tax file number, we will not use or disclose this information other than as required or authorised by law.

 In most circumstances it will be necessary for us to identify you in order to successfully do business with you.
 However, where it is lawful and practicable to do so, we will offer you the opportunity to do business with us without providing us with personal information.